ministryofjustice/security-guidance/intranet/ransomware.md

 #Ransomware

 Ransomware is a type of malicious software created or used by cybercriminals.
 It prevents people or businesses from accessing their own data.
-The software takes hold of the data, holding it “hostage”, until a ransom payment is made to release it.
+The software takes hold of the data, holding it "hostage", until a ransom payment is made to release it.

 ##Preventing Ransomware from taking hold of information